 Multiple Controllers

-Section 6.3 of (1) discusses how a switch deals with multiple controllers simultaneously.
+Section 6.3 of [1] discusses how a switch deals with multiple controllers simultaneously.
 This implicitly requires OF-CONFIG 1.2 to provide means for configuring multiple instances of the parameter set listed in 6.1.1 for specifying the connection setup to multiple controllers.

 OpenFlow Logical Switches